 The proposed thesis is a redesign of the office tower's structural system using reinforced concrete rather than steel framing.
-Using concrete instead of steel has multiple benefits.
-One of those is that the steel contractor is eliminated.
-Minimizing the number of trades on the job can help decrease the cost of the project.
+This will create continuity between the sub-grade parking structure and the office tower.
 In addition, using concrete eliminates the need for spray fireproofing.
 Concrete does not require any additional fireproofing treatment to meet the fire codes, which will help speed up the construction process and save money.
 The need for column base plates and anchor bolts where the steel structure meets the concrete structure is eliminated, which will also help reduce the cost of the project.

-Three types of reinforced concrete floor systems will be considered.
-One is a one-way joist and beam system.
-This system allows for wide column spacing, has inherent vibration resistance and reduces the dead load due to the pan voids.
-The second floor system that will be considered is a one-way slab and beam system.
+Two types of reinforced concrete floor systems will be considered.
+The first floor system that will be considered is a one-way slab and beam system.
 This floor system allows for flat ceilings between beams, and allows for wide column spacing.
-The last system that will be considered is a two-way slab and beam system.
-This system was not considered in Technical Report II, but calculations will be done to determine if this system is feasible.
+The second system that will be investigated is a two-way flat slab system with drop panels.
+This is the system that is used in the sub-grade parking structure, so the continuing this system in the office tower may help reduce the cost of the structure.

 Redesigning the structure as a reinforced concrete structure will impact the structure in multiple ways.
 The lateral system will have to be completely redesigned.
 The existing braced frames will have to be replaced with shear walls if the natural moment connections of the concrete are not sufficient to resist the lateral loads.
-In addition, the higher self weight of the structure will require larger foundations, so the spread footings will have to be redesigned.
+In addition, the higher self-weight of the structure will require larger foundations.

 Two breadth topics will be explored.
 One of those is an in depth cost and schedule analysis of the redesign of the structure in order to determine if the redesign is actually a more economic option.
 The second breadth will explore the architectural impacts of the redesign.
-Column and shear wall locations may change, and will have to be considered.
-The façade will also be investigated.
-Possible alternative facades will be considered and the method of connecting the façade to the new concrete structure will be determined.
+The two-way flat slab system will require two additional column lines in the office tower.
+The impact of these extra columns will be explored on the plaza level and the office floors.